 - Lots of data helps to ensure quality lead identification and nurturing programs are in sync

 These ingredients are then used to uncover the best prospects, narrow down leads and establish segments, and then customize content to create the most relevant brand experience for each segment.

 Here’s a sample process to pull off demand generation strategically:

-Step 2.
-Offer more.
-This time make it a more intimate connection with the brand.
-This tactic serves to invite the customer into a more committed brand-customer relationship.
-If they’re interested.
-Webinars, events, and contests all work well.
+This is the time for your content to form a more intimate connection with the customer.
+This tactic serves to invite them into a more committed brand-customer relationship.

 Step 4.
-Now the fun begins.
-It is the tailored, worthwhile content that will convince your vetted leads to follow you along until a purchase is made.
-With demand generation, the idea is to keep the content coming while using tools like A/B testing and lead scoring to continually assess the effectiveness of your content and the quality of your leads.
+Now is the time for tailored, worthwhile content that will convince your vetted leads to follow you along until a purchase is made.
+With demand generation, and account-based marketing, the idea is to keep the content coming while using tools like A/B testing and lead scoring to continually assess the effectiveness of your content and the quality of your leads.

 This approach does require a concentrated, ongoing effort to stay focused on your quality leads and customer retention.
 But, as the nurturing process continues, relationships build, bonds thicken, and your pool of the highly qualified swells.